 That being said, the point of this post is mostly to talk about the dressing.
 Once you have a great Caesar dressing, you open up a world of possibilities.
 You can dip veggies into it, dump it over chicken, drizzle it over roast veggies, jazz up a baked potato, the possibilities are endless.
 If you’re not feeling the Kale Caesar salad thing, feel free to use this classic Caesar dressing on any other hearty leaf like romaine (which happened to be under a recall when I made this video) or even some nice bitter greens like escarole or radicchio.
 All I request is that you please stay away from any of the wimpy delicate leaves like spring mix or red leaf lettuce.
 They’re too flimsy at the best of times, and they’re way too flimsy to hold up to Caesar dressing.

-Kale Caesar Salad: The Components.
+Kale Caesar Salad: The Components

-First, the Kale.
 I normally buy the green leafy kind when it looks really lively in the store.
 My very favourite though, is the black lacinato (dinosaur) kale which is more elusive.
 No matter what the type, the main thing to consider when buying kale, especially when you’re eating it raw, is that it looks fresh, not wilted, and that you wash it well and slice it fairly thinly.
 As for the ribs, I strip the leaves off of them and save them for juicing later.
 (After I just told you I don’t drink kale smoothies?
 Yeah I’m pretty much a walking contradiction.
 Fact is, I just don’t like waste.)

 As far as croutons are concerned, you’ve got options.
 I like to save up the ends of my loaves of bread and collect them in a bag in the freezer.
 That way I can bust out some nice croutons at a moment’s notice.
 The gluten-free folks have popularized quite a few varieties of ‘alt’ croutons, like toasted chickpeas, fried polenta cubes, roasted potatoes, etc… and those are kinda cool too.
 Whatever you do, just don’t buy pre-made croutons in a box.
 They’re dry and salty and really expensive when you compare them to the cost of a couple crusts of bread.